Sturmgeschütz III: Operational history

 StuG IIIs were also exported to other nations friendly to Germany, including Bulgaria, Hungary, Italy, and Spain.
 Hungary fielded its StuG IIIs against Soviet forces as they invaded their country in end-1944 up until early 1945.
-As with Hungary, Bulgaria received several StuGs from Germany too but almost none saw service against the Soviets, the country having ended the alliance with Germany by switching sides to the Allies before the Soviets invaded.
-Post-WWII, these were used for a short time before being turned into fixed gun emplacements on the Krali Marko Line on the border with neighbouring Turkey.
-StuG IIIs were also given to the pro-German Ustashe Militia in Yugoslavia, most of which were captured in Yugoslavia by Tito's Yugoslav partisans during and after the war, as did German-operated vehicles.
+Bulgaria also received several StuGs from Germany but almost none saw service against the Soviets, the country having ended the alliance with Germany by switching sides to the Allies before the Soviets invaded.
+Post-World War II, these were used for a short time before being turned into fixed gun emplacements on the Krali Marko Line on the border with neighbouring Turkey.
+StuG IIIs were also given to the pro-German Croatian Ustaše Militia, most of which were captured in Yugoslavia by Tito's Yugoslav partisans during and after the war, as did German-operated vehicles.
 These were used by the Yugoslav People's Army until the 1950s when they were replaced by more modern combat vehicles.
-Spain received a small number (around 10) of StuG IIIs from Germany during WWII, later sold to Syria between 1950 and 1960.
-Italy received the smallest number of StuG IIIs Germany distributed in the war, with only 3.
+Spain received a small number (around 10) of StuG IIIs from Germany during World War II, later sold to Syria between 1950 and 1960.
+Italy received 12 StuG III Ausf.Gs previously owned by local German units in 1943.
+They were donated, along with 12 Panzer III Ausf.Ns, 12 Panzer IV Ausf.Gs and 24 8.8 cm Flak 37 complete with half-track tractors, to the Armored Division "M", an intended elite unit composed by Blackshirts.
+With the fall of the Fascist regime and the Italian Armistice all equipment given to them was recovered by the Germans and used against the Allies.

-After the Second World War, abandoned German StuG IIIs remained behind in many European nations Germany occupied during the war years, such as in Czechoslovakia, France, Norway and Yugoslavia.
-The Soviet Union also captured hundreds of ex-German StuGs, most ending up being donated to Syria.
-An Italian 12.7 mm Breda-SAFAT machine gun taken from Syrian Fiat G.55 was mounted on commander cupola with retrofitted anti-aircraft mount.
+After World War II, abandoned German StuG IIIs remained in many European nations Germany had occupied during the war years, such as Czechoslovakia, France, Norway and Yugoslavia.
+The Soviet Union also captured hundreds of StuGs, most ending up being donated to Syria.
+An Italian 12.7 mm Breda-SAFAT machine gun taken from Syrian Fiat G.55 was mounted on the commander cupola with retrofitted anti-aircraft mount.
 Syria continued to use StuG IIIs along with other war surplus armoured fighting vehicles received from the USSR or Czechoslovakia (varying from long-barrelled Panzer IVs (late models) and T-34-85s) during the 1950s and up until the War over Water against Israel in the mid-1960s.
 By the time of the Six-Day War in 1967, many of them had been either destroyed, stripped for spare parts, scrapped or emplaced on the Golan Heights as pillboxes.
 Some remained in service up to the Yom Kippur War in 1973.
 None remain in service today.
-A few Syrian StuG IIIs ended up in Israeli hands and have become war memorials or simply left rusting away on former battlefields.
+A few Syrian StuG IIIs ended up in Israeli hands and became war memorials or were simply left rusting away on former battlefields.